e42s/infinity/README.md

 ---------------

 The other type of discipline is effect calculus of streams and programs.
-It covers internal process states and `try` `raise` `catch` constructions.
+It covers internal process states, `try` `raise` `catch` constructions, `random` and other infinity streams.
 Also this subtree contains I/O and low level operations that are linked with runtime.